-A distracted driving accident lawyer may have to obtain phone records, social media logs, or other records that prove the driver’s attention was diverted when he crashed into you.
-Sometimes we have to file a lawsuit in order to obtain those records, but sometimes the other party will admit to the distraction without the need to file suit.
+Sometimes we have to file a lawsuit to obtain those records.
+But sometimes the other party will admit to the distraction without the need to file suit.

 Not only is the distracted driver liable for the injuries he caused you, but his boss might be as well.

 If a company requires their drivers to interact with their phones or devices they may have liability if their driver is distracted and causes an accident.
 Generally speaking, an employer is responsible for the negligent actions of his employee while the employee is performing tasks on behalf of the employer.